dockstore/dockstore-documentation/docs/getting-started/dockstore-workflows.rst

 with GitHub automatically.

 Installing the GitHub App is simply -- navigate to ``/my-workflows``, click the ``+`` button on the left hand sidebar, select ``Register using GitHub Apps``, and then click
 ``+ Manage Dockstore Installation on GitHub``.
-You'll then be redirected to GitHub where you can select which repositories can be accessed by the GitHub app.
+You'll then be redirected to GitHub where you can grant the app access to specific repositories within whatever organization you are installing into.

 .. image:: /assets/images/docs/add-workflow-button.png
    :width: 40 %